tenzir/tenzir/web/docs/operators/transformations/yara.md

 ### `<rule>`

-The path to the Yara rule(s).
+The path to the YARA rule(s).

-If the path is a directory, the operator attempts to recursively add all contained files as Yara rules.
+If the path is a directory, the operator attempts to recursively add all contained files as YARA rules.

 ## Examples

+The examples below show how you can scan a single file and how you can create a simple rule scanning service.

+### Perform one-shot scanning of files

-Scan a file with a set of Yara rules:
+Scan a file with a set of YARA rules:

 ```
-load file --mmap evil | yara rule.yara
+load file --mmap evil.exe | yara rule.yara
 ```

-:::caution
+:::info Memory Mapping Optimization
-Note the `--mmap` flag: we need it to deliver a single block of data to the `yara` operator.
-Without `--mmap`, the [`file`](../../connectors/file.md) loader will generate a stream of byte chunks and feed them incrementally to `yara`, attempting to match `rule.yara` individualy on *every chunk*.
-This will cause false negatives when rule matches would span chunk boundaries.
+The `--mmap` flag is merely an optimization that constructs a single chunk of bytes instead of a contiguous stream.
+Without `--mmap`, the [`file`](../../connectors/file.md) loader generates a stream of byte chunks and feed them incrementally to `yara`.
+This works as well, but performance is better due to memory locality when using `--mmap`.
 :::

 Let's unpack a concrete example: